Moe-Hassan-123/Pepsi-CSV-Processor/README.md

 ```

 # Output
-The output will be a csv file called "output.csv" and It will be created in the same directory as the script.
+The output will be a csv file called "output_transactionYYYYMMDD.csv" and It will be created in the same directory as the script.